 September 22, 2000

-In 1994, Yitzhak Rabin his poem, “God Takes Pity on Kindergartners” as part of his Nobel Prize acceptance speech.
+In 1994, Yitzhak Rabin quoted from his poem, “God Takes Pity on Kindergartners” as part of his Nobel Prize acceptance speech.

 Listen to Yehuda Amichai interviewed by NPR’s Henry Lyman in 1989